swamiswami03/NewFetch/README.md

   + open up the terminal in your code editor and type ``` cargo build --release ``` after commenting out the other distros
   + wait for cargo to build your project
 + go to the ```/target/release``` in the project directory and place the executable in your ```/home/``` directory
++ right click the NewFetch executable and mark the program as executable
 + you can run your fetch with ```./newfetch``` aslong as you are in your ```/home/``` directory

 ### Run Newfetch On Terminal Startup